-Public ramp use, BIG boat crane day, and getting your boat on the water:
+Public ramp use and getting your boat on the water:

 - The last option is to launch your boat at the Dillon Marina launch ramp.
 This ramp is long enough to handle launching at most water levels, however there is a fee to launch, and this ramp will not open to public use until all ice comes off the main body of water.